Survivor-Centred Visual Narratives

 We are very pleased to announce Turtle Island Research Cluster Co-lead Duncan McCue has been awarded a Canada Council for the Arts (CCA) grant of $57,900 to expand the production of his graphic novel project to over one hundred pages.

 McCue, an Anishinaabe journalist and professor at Carleton University, is writing the graphic novel in collaboration with acclaimed Anishinaabe artist Mangeshig Pawis-Steckley.
 Tentatively titled “Indians Do Cry: A Hockey Survivance Story,” the narrative tells the true story of a father and son, George Kenny and Mike Auksi, from the Lac Seul First Nation in northern Ontario.
-Revolving around testimony from Kenny and Auksi, “Indians Do Cry” explores the impacts of Indian residential schools, intergenerational trauma, and the healing power of the game of hockey.
+Revolving around testimony from Kenny and Auksi, “Indians Do Cry” explores the impacts of Indian Residential Schools, intergenerational trauma, and the healing power of the game of hockey.

 McCue’s successful project is entitled “Graphic Art in Genocide and Human Rights (Turtle Island Cluster)” and the grant was confirmed in August 2024.
 It is being funded through the Creating, Knowing and Sharing: The Arts and Cultures of First Nations, Inuit and Métis Peoples program of the CCA.